open-rcp/rcp/rcpd/README.md

 4. **Better Error Handling**: No need to coordinate errors across process boundaries
 5. **Unified Configuration**: Single configuration system for all components

-## System Service Installation
+## Installation

-For installing RCPD as a system service (systemd, launchd, or Windows service), please refer to the [installation guide](INSTALL.md).
+For detailed instructions on building and installing RCPD as a system service (systemd, launchd, or Windows service), please refer to the [comprehensive installation guide](../docs/rcpd-installation.md).

-This repository includes ready-to-use service files:
+This directory includes ready-to-use service files:
-- `systemd/rcpd.service` - For Linux systems
+- `systemd/rcpd.service` - For Linux systems with systemd
 - `launchd/com.devstroop.rcpd.plist` - For macOS systems

+For quick local installation instructions, see [INSTALL.md](INSTALL.md).